shalafi22/chip-8-emulator/README.md

 ## How to use?

-Although it is still under construction, the emulator can be used:
+Although it is still under construction, the emulator can be used:\n
-    1. I am not sharing the executable yet, you have to have rustc installed on your device.
+    1. I am not sharing the executable yet, you have to have rustc installed on your device.\n
-    2. Download this repo and compile it with rustc
+    2. Download this repo and compile it with rustc\n
-    3. At the time of writing, the .ch8 file is hard-coded to ./roms/maze.ch8
+    3. At the time of writing, the .ch8 file is hard-coded to ./roms/maze.ch8\n
-    4. Get a .ch8 binary under this path to get it working
+    4. Get a .ch8 binary under this path to get it working\n

 ## Requirements: